Research data

 Metadata

-All the information and descriptions about the data.
-For example: type of data, title, authors, year, language, keywords, and description about under which conditions the data are collected.
+All the information about and descriptions of the data.
+For example: type of data, title, authors, year, language, keywords, and description about the conditions under which the data are collected.

 Data Management Plan

-- What the backup strategies are and who is responsible for them
+- What are the backup strategies, and who is responsible for them.

 FAIR Principles